Christie Benet

-William Christie Benet Jr. (December 26, 1879 – March 30, 1951) was a Democratic Party politician who briefly represented the state of South Carolina in the United States Senate in 1918.
+William Christie Benet Jr. (December 26, 1879 – March 30, 1951) was an American attorney and Democratic Party politician who briefly represented the state of South Carolina in the United States Senate in 1918, filling the vacancy left by the death of Ben Tillman.

 Early years

-Benet was born in Abbeville, South Carolina; he attended the common schools in his youth, and matriculated at the College of Charleston, the University of South Carolina, and the University of Virginia, where he graduated in 1902.
+Benet was born in Abbeville, South Carolina to William Christie and Susan Benet.
+His father was born in Scotland.
+He attended the common schools in his youth, and matriculated at the College of Charleston, the University of South Carolina, and the University of Virginia, where he graduated in 1902.

 Football

 He played college football as a guard at South Carolina and was a star tackle for Virginia, selected All-Southern in 1901.

 Benet coached football at South Carolina in 1903 and 1907.
 He assisted coach and Virginia teammate Bob Williams in 1902, when Carolina upset John Heisman's Clemson team.

 Law career

 He studied the law, and upon his admission to the bar began practice in Columbia, South Carolina, in 1903.
-Solicitor of the fifth judicial circuit in 1908, Benet became Columbia's city attorney from 1910 to 1912.
+Solicitor of the fifth judicial circuit in 190809, Benet became Columbia's city attorney from 1910 to 1912.
 He was the secretary of the Democratic State committee three times.
+Benet also served as counsel for the Southern Cotton Seed Crushers Association for over 25 years.